 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent of that.

 Damage Controlmen in the Navy Reserve serve in an Enlisted role.
 Before receiving the ongoing professional training that comes with the job, initial training requirements must be met.

 For current or former military Enlisted servicemembers: Prior experience satisfies the initial Recruit Training requirement – so you will not need to go through Boot Camp again.

 For those without prior military experience: You will need to meet the initial Recruit Training requirement by attending Boot Camp for seven to nine weeks in Great Lakes, Ill.
 This training course will prepare you for service in the Navy Reserve and count as your first Annual Training.

 Beyond offering access to professional credentials and certifications, Navy technical and operational training for a Damage Controlman can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.
 You may also continue your education through opportunities like the following:

 A high-school diploma or equivalent is required to become an Enlisted Sailor and Damage Controlman in the Navy.
-Those seeking this role must be U.S. citizens with good vision and normal color perception.
+Those seeking this role must have good vision and normal color perception.
 They should feel comfortable in front of small groups.
 Prior experience in leading others is a valuable asset.
+Citizenship requirements may vary.